MarsBased/handbook/sections/development/working-principles.md

 Use the #status Slack channel and / or Slack built-in status messages to inform when you are not available.

-Update the status of the task you are working on frequently on Trello, JIRA or whatever tool we're using to that effect.
+Update the status of the task you are working on frequently on Linear.
 Use comments in the project management tool to keep everybody in the loop.
 Use Slack instead if you need a more direct status report.

 ## 2. <a name='NoMartianleftbehind'></a>No Martian left behind